CostRagno/geopolygon/paper.md

 Inferring the location of messages, people and events is an increasing branch of researches nowadays.
-The wide amount of textual data from blogs, microblogs and social media opened to new challenges and, for many application, the location information is needed (Holsapple et al., 2018).
+The wide amount of textual data from blogs, microblogs and social media opened to new challenges and, for many application, the location information is needed [@holsapple2018business].
 However, obtaining the geographic information directly from the messages or users in study is not easy and in many situation it is needed to estimate it.
-Moreover, especially for social media account information, the geographic indication is often not available at fine-grain resolution but only at Country or State level (Zola et al., 2019a).
+Moreover, especially for social media account information, the geographic indication is often not available at fine-grain resolution but only at Country or State level [@zola2019twitter].
 Thus, to estimate a finer location for a given user/text, some computations and data trasformation are needed.

 ``geopolygon`` is a Python library able to represent at coordinates level, the original geographic information available at city or regional level.
 The representation is performed by deriving the polygon area over the World surface to represent the City/Region bounaries.
-The library have been used in our recent paper (Zola et al., 2019b) for Twitter users geolocation to create a synthetic dataset starting from a frequency distribution of cities over the Globe surface.
+The library have been used in our recent paper [@carpita2019asa] for Twitter users geolocation to create a synthetic dataset starting from a frequency distribution of cities over the Globe surface.

 # The geopolygon Package
 The ``geopolygon`` Python package provides two services: